reymon359/how-to-live/advices/Do what you want/index.md

 Be open-minded and understand that other people also want to do what they want.
 No matter how different it is from what you want.

+Pay attention to frustration, if you feel frustrated it may mean you are in a situation you do not want to be or that you are doing something you don't want to do.
+Use that frustration, learn from it and move toward the situation you want to be in.

 ## Quotes

 > You can’t let the fear of what people might say or think stop you from doing what you want to do or else we would never do anything. ― Jennifer Lopez